 Remember to keep noise levels in mind when choosing a fan.
 In smaller rooms, the noise of a fan motor will be much more noticeable.

 Regarding how they work mechanically, it’s relatively simple.
 In an electric fan, an electric motor rotates a set of fan blades, creating air circulation.
+Check out our page on mechanical fan vs electric fan comparison to learn more about the difference between these fans.
 So, while fans don’t lower a room’s temperature, they do reduce body temperature through the power of evaporation.
 In fact, fans raise a room’s temperature slightly due to the heat radiated by the electric motor, but you’d never know it.
+And if you are curious about what uses more electricity between AC and a fan, we have a page explaining it.

 The scientific processes aside, it’s important to know how to purchase a fan that will create a suitable cooling effect for your particular space.